rockettheme/docs/Docs/phpbb/styles/graffito/INDEX.md

 Introduction
 -----

 Graffito, the November 2012 phpBB club release, is a corporate themed design.
-It's perfect for a plethora of forums due to its combination of visual character with subtlety.
+It is perfect for a plethora of forums due to its combination of visual character with subtlety.
 Built on the RokBB Framework, it features a responsive layout and LESS CSS support.

 ![][style]